 Jim is a member the Institute of Chartered Accounts of Nova Scotia, the Canadian Institute of Chartered Accountants, and the Canadian Tax Foundation.

-Treasurer - Jim Merkley, Cape Breton
+Vice Chair and Treasurer - Jim Merkley, Cape Breton

 Jim joined the Board of the Parkinson Society, Maritime Region at the December, 2012 Annual General Meeting, and now serves as Treasurer and Chair of the Finance and Audit Committee.
 A graduate of the CMA program, he is the Vice President of Operations for the Cape Breton District Health Authority.
 Jim holds a Masters in Health Administration from the University of Ottawa, and a Biology degree from Queens.